 We aim to be an employer of choice and are committed to the ongoing support and development of our staff.
-Our success is the result of their hard work and commitment.
+Our success is the result of their skills, hard work and commitment.

 As our work is about promoting good administration and effective accountability, we believe that we must work to the same standards that we promote.
 Our structure, governance systems, performance monitoring and development of our staff all contribute to making us an effective organisation.